raspberrypilearning/editor-make-a-face/en/step_7.md

 <h2 class="c-project-heading--task">Positioning shapes</h2>

 --- task ---
-Position the ellipse or rectangle by changing the x,y coordinates of its centre point.
+➡️ Position an ellipse or rectangle by changing the x,y coordinates of its centre point.

 --- /task ---